Death-Raider13/MarketHub/text/ADVERTISER_ONBOARDING_GUIDE.md

 ### **Hero Section**
 ```
-Headline: "Reach Your Target Customers on MarketHub"
+Headline: "Reach Your Target Customers on FEROMARKETHUB"
 Subheadline: "Advertise your products and services to thousands
               of engaged shoppers across Nigeria's fastest-growing
               e-commerce marketplace."